flightstats/hub/README.md

 The Hub is a work in progress.
 If you'd like to contribute, let us know.

-The latest builds are in Jenkins - http://ops-jenkins01.util.pdx.office/job/hub/
+The latest builds are in [Jenkins](http://ops-jenkins01.util.pdx.office/job/hub/)

 To run Java based tests and jasmine-node tests locally, you will most likely want to use DynamoDB Local.
 Install it from http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html